Sir Francis Powell, 1st Baronet

 Sir Francis Sharp Powell, 1st Baronet (29 June 1827 – 24 December 1911) was an English Conservative politician who sat in the House of Commons between 1863 and 1910.

+Early life and career

 Powell was the son of the Rev. Benjamin Powell of Wigan and his wife Anne Wade, daughter of the Rev. T. Wade.
-He was educated at Uppingham School, Sedbergh School and St John's College, Cambridge He was called to the bar at Inner Temple in 1853, and practised on the Northern Circuit.
+He was educated at Uppingham School, Sedbergh School and St John's College, Cambridge.
+He was called to the bar at Inner Temple in 1853, and practised on the Northern Circuit.
 He was a J.P. for Lancashire and the West Riding of Yorkshire.